Joeseff6/Password-Generator/README.md

 # Goals for Deployment

-- [ ] User can provide input based on provided selections
+- [x] User can provide input based on provided selections
-- [ ] User can submit selection for password generation
+- [x] User can submit selection for password generation
-- [ ] Passwords are displayed upon submission
+- [x] Passwords are displayed upon submission
+- [x] User can click on a password to copy it

 # Initial Design
 My initial design of the password generator, designed on Figma.